Smaller and More Flexible Cuckoo Filters: Flexible windowed Cuckoo filters

-The standard Cuckoo filter uses (2,4) bucketed Cuckoo hashing \cite{fan_cuckoo_2014}.
+The standard Cuckoo filter uses $(2,4)$ bucketed Cuckoo hashing \cite{fan_cuckoo_2014}.
 Alternatively, the array may be divided into $W$ overlapping windows of size $l$, where each window overlaps with the previous window by $l-1$ slots.
 Using windows has been shown to increase the load threshold for Cuckoo hash tables in comparison to buckets \cite{walzer_load_2023,lehman_35-way_2009}; see Table~\ref{tab:walzer_thresholds}.
-This allows us to move from $(2, 4)$ bucketed Cuckoo hashing to $(2, 2)$ windowed Cuckoo hashing while maintaining a comparable load threshold.
+This allows us to move from $(2, 4)$ bucketed Cuckoo hashing to $(2, 2)$ windowed Cuckoo hashing while maintaining a comparably high load threshold in practice; theoretically, it drops from $0.980$ to $0.965$.

 However, new complications arise: Any slot of the hash table now belongs to $l$~different windows, and from the location alone we do not know the window number.
 Hence, we also need to store the offset from the window start, a number in $[l]$, taking $\log_2 l$ bits.
 (For convenience, $l$ should therefore be a power of~2, such as 2 or 4.)
-Fortunately, again, these need not be extra bits, but can be used as part of the bits that counteract the FPR multiplier.
+Fortunately, again, these need not be extra bits but can be used as part of the bits that counteract the FPR multiplier.
 For concreteness, in a $(2, 2)$ windowed Cuckoo filter, we use a $k$-bit fingerprint, one additional choice bit to indicate which of the two alternative window locations we are using, and one additional offset bit within the window (first or second slot).
 Similarly to the choice bit, the distribution of the window offset bits need not be uniform over all $2^l$ possible values.

 Inserting or querying a key works analogously to the version with buckets.
 To insert a key, check if any of the $2l$ slots is empty.
 If yes, insert the fingerprint into the empty slot.
 Otherwise, remove a random fingerprint and try to re-insert it into an alternative slot.
 To re-insert the removed fingerprint, compute both its current and alternative window based on the stored bits (Figure \ref{fig:example_windowed_cuckoo}).
 Run this loop of removal and re-insertion until an empty slot is found, but at most for a fixed number of steps.
 For queries, return \texttt{True} if and only if any of the $2l$ possible slots contain the correct fingerprint and the correct choice and window offset bits for the currently searched slot.